Explore & Discover

 When you walk enter the chapel, it truly is a feast for the eyes, and I suggest that you take your time as you walk around the small room.
 The neo-gothic theme surrounds you with intricate woodcarvings (this is where you will also find the famous angel playing the bagpipes) and chairs that line the walls.
 There are sixteen chairs and they are for the Knights of the Order when they meet every other year for the Order of the Thistle Service.
 The Queen installs any new Knights during this service.

-My afternoon exploration that started off as a journey of chance- ended up being a Scottish celebration of an architect whose legacy is forever engraved in the magnificent structures that he designed here in Edinburgh.
+My afternoon exploration that started off as a journey of chance- ended up being a celebration of a Scottish architect whose legacy is forever engraved in the magnificent structures that he designed here in Edinburgh.

 So, as I close this last post of 2018, I thought it fitting to honour the memory of Sir Robert Lorimer.
 2018 marked the 100th anniversary of the end of World War I and so let’s remember the fallen from that horrific “war to end all wars”, and also honour their sacrifice and service.